6 Security Terms You Should Know to Protect Your Business

 - Even if you have a legitimate case against a customer’s dispute, it can take a lot of time and effort to recoup the original funds and any fees

 - Even if you win a chargeback dispute, your account could still be closed if you exceed the chargeback limit set by your bank

 Bearing in mind all of the above, you can see why avoidance is the best approach to payment disputes.
 The good news is, there are ways to do so.
 And some are as simple as choosing a payment provider who protects you in the first place.
-Read more about how to protect your business from payment disputes and chargebacks.

 3. Account takeover